HOW TO BECOME A FITNESS MODEL

 Here is a list of other things to do to physically prepare for your photo shoot:

 Another thing you can work on far in advance is your posing.
 Practice your poses prior to showing up for the shoot so you feel more comfortable in your skin.
 Try practicing in front of the mirror or taking pictures/videos to find your best angles.

 I have put together a Fitness Model Pinterest board for you.
 Follow it by clicking the image below:

-If you would like help with your Training & Nutrition for Photoshoot prep, checkout our 1-on-1 coaching program or our “The Beautiful to the Core Body [12 week program] Ebook.
+If you would like help with your Training & Nutrition for Photoshoot prep, checkout our 1-on-1 coaching program which is customized or our “The Beautiful to the Core Body [12 week program] DIY Ebook.
 It is perfect for a 12-week lean out to prepare for your shoot.
 It includes training, nutrition, supplements, and FB community group access.

 PREPARE FOR THE FUTURE

 Once your photo shoot is complete, the waiting period begins.
 Waiting for the booked shoot to be published (it may take up to a year) or waiting for magazines to reply to your emails and book you.
 Once again, my biggest tip is to never give up.
 Check-in with your connections often.
 And once you have a successful modeling gig/publication, be sure to send out Thank You’s to the people who helped you get there!
 Like the editor, photographer, makeup artist, hair stylist, etc.

 Make a reminder in your calendar to check-in with them again in 6 months to a year.
 See if they are in need of any more content or photo’s for future issues.
 Keeping that line of communication open is crucial to booking more gigs for years to come.